 Another cause of computer eye strain is focusing fatigue.
 Look away from your computer every 20 minutes and gaze at an object located 20 feet away, for a minimum of 20 seconds.
 This ""20-20-20 rule"" is a classic exercise to relax the eyes’ focusing muscles and reduce computer vision syndrome.

 The steps above don’t require a tremendous amount of time or money to be effective.
-Contact Colchester Eye Care in Colchester to make an appointment with Dr. Dempsey and learn how the right eye drops, eye exercises, computer glasses, or AR coatings can improve eye comfort, reduce computer vision syndrome and potentially lead to increased productivity and job satisfaction.
+Contact Colchester Eye Care in Colchester to make an appointment with Dr. Paradis and learn how the right eye drops, eye exercises, computer glasses, or AR coatings can improve eye comfort, reduce computer vision syndrome and potentially lead to increased productivity and job satisfaction.

 Call Colchester Eye Care on 860-537-2020 to schedule an eye exam with our Colchester optometrist.